Chelsea Clinton Teaches Millennials: Achieving Success Without Dirty Rotten Parents

 - Completed a BA in history at Stanford University by interviewing her president father for her senior thesis on the 1998 Northern Ireland peace process.

 - Received a highly coveted internship at the World Health Organization (WHO) in Geneva, Switzerland a year after graduating college.

-Chelsea Clinton is as qualified to give real-world career advice to Millennials as Steven Spielberg’s children are to advise on “How to break into Hollywood”.
+Chelsea Clinton is as qualified to give real-world career advice to Millennials as Steven Spielberg’s children are to advise no-name wannabe actors on “How to break into Hollywood”.